Invoice Letter Definition

 - Payment Method: Bank Transfer

-Please process the payment at your earliest convenience to avoid any late fees.
+Please process the payment as soon as possible to avoid any late fees.
 If the payment has already been made, kindly disregard this notice and share the transaction details for our records.

 We appreciate your prompt attention to this matter.